The Sorcerer: Background

 Now backed by a company dedicated to their work, Gilbert, Sullivan and Carte were able to select their own cast, instead of using the players under contract to the theatre where the work was produced, as had been the case with their earlier works.
 They chose talented actors, most of whom were not well-known stars; and so did not command high fees, and whom they felt they could mould to their own style.
 Then, they tailored their work to the particular abilities of these performers.
 Carte approached Mrs Howard Paul to play the role of Lady Sangazure in the new opera.
 Mr and Mrs Howard Paul had operated a small touring company booked by Carte's agency for many years, but the couple had recently separated.
 She conditioned her acceptance of the part on the casting of her 24-year-old protege, Rutland Barrington.
 When Barrington auditioned before W. S. Gilbert, the young actor questioned his own suitability for comic opera, but Gilbert, who required that his actors play their sometimes-absurd lines in all earnestness, explained the casting choice: "He's a staid, solid swine, and that's what I want."
 Barrington was given the role of Dr Daly, the vicar, which was his first starring role on the London stage.

 For the character role of Mrs. Partlet, they chose Harriett Everard, an actress who had worked with Gilbert before.
 Carte's agency supplied additional singers, including Alice May (Aline), Giulia Warwick (Constance), and Richard Temple (Sir Marmaduke).
-Finally, in early November 1877, the last role, that of the title character, John Wellington Wells, was filled by comedian George Grossmith.
+Finally, in early November 1877, the last role, that of the title character, John Wellington Wells, was filled by the comedian George Grossmith.
 Grossmith had appeared in charity performances of Trial by Jury, where both Sullivan and Gilbert had seen him (indeed, Gilbert had directed one such performance, in which Grossmith played the judge), and Gilbert had earlier commented favourably on his performance in Tom Robertson's Society at the Gallery of Illustration.
 After singing for Sullivan, upon meeting Gilbert, Grossmith wondered aloud if the role shouldn't be played by "a fine man with a fine voice".
 Gilbert replied, "No, that is just what we don't want."